akalabri/Car_Price_Prediction/README.md

 ### 2. Exploratory Data Analysis (EDA) (`EDA.ipynb`)

 The EDA notebook starts by importing the preprocessed data.
 It focuses on visualizing the data to understand the distributions of different features, identify potential outliers, and explore relationships between features and the target variable (car prices).
-Insights and patterns identified in this step guide the model development phase.
+During outliers analysis, two seperate dataframes are created to then test if removing outliers would help the accuracy.

 ### 3. Model Development and Evaluation with Outliers (`ML-with Outliers.ipynb`)